rudxde/photomx/docs/front/datamodel/Programmer.md

 - [GeneralCue](./GeneralCue.md)

 ### Description:
 The Programmer is a service which is responsible for creating cues.
-When the User wants to create a cue he sets all values in the programmer and when he
+When the User wants to create a cue he sets all values in the programmer and when he is done, he can export it as a cue.

 ![Programmer sequence](./assets/Sequence_Programmer_v3.png)